AmmarElsherif2021/DRCDV/README.md

 **_Return_**:

-The function sends a GET request to the backend API to retrieve the user's profile image.
+The function sends a GET request to the server API to retrieve the user's profile image.
 If the request is successful, it *return*s the profile image data (as a Blob).
 Otherwise, it throws an error.

 ### `login`